-Disclosure: PaperMart provided the gift wrap and twine featured in this post, and Silk Paper Direct provided the wreath.
+Disclosure: PaperMart provided the gift wrap and twine and Silk Paper Direct provided the wreath featured in this post as part of the Merry & Bright Holiday Home Tour.
 All opinions, images and love of Christmas decorating are 100% mine.

 The Christmas home tour this week is continuing!
 I’m excited to share our Christmas family room today.